 It was an invigorating experience, staying for a week in a quaint cottage by the Atlantic Ocean in the tiny town of Friendship, Maine.
-I chose an upstairs bedroom, a loft with a slanting ceiling and a view of the water, furnished with stenciled furniture and a guilttopped bed, then took Madeline L'Engle's Two Part Invention up there to read.
-Downstairs in the living room was a fireplace to test my old scouting skills, after gathering tinder and kindling from the nearby woods.
+I chose an upstairs bedroom, a loft with a slanting ceiling and a view of the water, furnished with stenciled furniture and a guilttopped bed.
+I took Madeline L'Engle's Two Part Invention up there to read.
+I tested my old scouting skills at the fireplace downstairs in the living room, gathering tinder and kindling from the nearby woods.

 We drove to neighboring towns, pulling off the road to take pictures of the colorful scenery and wandering in and out of bookstores and craft shops in little villages along the way.
-We spent a brisk afternoon at the lighthouse, Carolyn's favorite spot, watching the Atlantic Ocean crash into the rocks.
+We spent a brisk afternoon at the lighthouse, Carolyn's favorite spot, watching the ocean crash into the rocks.
 On another afternoon we ate fresh clam chowder at a local café.
 Carolyn and I cooked and shared most evening meals, refrigerating leftover chicken stew and salads for individual grazing later.
 We spent hours quietly sitting in the same room with our books and journals.
-Or we ventured out alone for solitary walks through the neighborhood of multi-colored trees, collecting leaves to preserve as memories.
+Or we ventured out alone for solitary walks through the neighborhood of multicolored trees, collecting leaves to preserve as memories.

 It was perfect.
 I couldn't have guessed Carolyn would offer me my first extended opportunity to tiptoe back into the world.
 Life keeps putting people on my journey I am willing to trust, with lessons I am ready to learn.
-Carolyn, once choir director at our church, sang the soprano of our beach duet while I, the alto, practiced finding sustained harmony in the presence of another.
+Carolyn, once choir director at our church, sang the soprano of our duet while I, the alto, practiced finding sustained harmony in the presence of another.